top of page

 Kittens are tiny predators with no self-preservation skills.
 Assume they will chew it, climb it, or fall off it.

-Before arrival:
+Before Arrival:

-• Cover or secure electrical cords
+• Cover or secure electrical cords.

-• Remove toxic plants (lilies are deadly)
+• Remove toxic plants (lilies are deadly).

-• Secure windows and screens
+• Secure windows and screens.

-• Block access to recliners and rocking chairs
+• Block access to recliners and rocking chairs.

-• Use child locks on cabinets with chemicals
+• Use child locks on cabinets with chemicals.

 Start with a small “safe room” that includes:

-• Litter box (not next to food)
+• A litter box (not next to food).

-• Food and water bowls
+• Food and water bowls.

-• A hiding option (covered bed or box)
+• A hiding option (covered bed or box).

-• A few safe toys
+• A few safe toys.

-• A scratching surface
+• A scratching surface.

 Expand access gradually over several days.